Osella FA1B car-by-car histories

 After a season of steady improvement near the back of the grid, Osella introduced an improved car prior to the 1980 Italian GP.
 Although the design and construction were much the same as the original FA1, the new "interim" FA1B was both narrower and lighter.
 As before, the car was constructed from a frame of square steel tubing, with sheet aluminium riveted over it for stiffness.
 It appeared hopelessly inadequate for ground effects, but Enzo Osella and his team were excellent engineers, and Eddie Cheever was a fine driver, qualifying the new car 17th in Italy, 14th in Canada and 16th at Watkins Glen.
 Reliability was also improved, and Cheever finished for the first time at Monza, although 12th and last, and ran as high as ninth in Canada before retirement.

 Cheever was poached by Tyrrell for 1981, as Osella expanded to a two-car team with the very wealthy Beppe Gabbiani in the lead car and a second car pedalled by Miguel Ángel Guerra.
 Denim remained as main sponsor but Monopolio Tabacchi, the Italian state-owned tobacco company, withdrew their MS funding.
-Two restyled FA1Bs were produced, but season did not go well, with both cars regularly failing to qualify.
+Two restyled FA1Bs were produced, the cars having a highly-modified chassis with the driver sitting further forward, and with the structure stiffened by carbon fibre panels, but season did not go well, with both cars regularly failing to qualify.
 Gabbiani fell out with Enzo Osella over his performances, and Ángel Guerra's season was curtailed when he was badly injured in an accident at San Marino.
 Piercarlo Ghinzani and Giorgio Francia took over Ángel Guerra's repaired car for the next few races, then new sponsor Saima S.p.A funded the employment of Jean-Pierre Jarier, unexpectedly unemployed since his Talbot-Ligier drive fell through.
 Jarier joined the team at the British GP, immediately giving Osella its best ever results with two eight places.
 Jarier then moved into the new FA1C at the Italian GP, while Gabbiani continued to post DNQs in the old FA1Bs.

 (14 Sep 1980)